moharamfatema/stereo-vision/docs/block-matching.md

 ### Search Range

 The search range is the number of disparities to search for.
-The search range is the number of pixels to the left and right of the current pixel to search for the best match.
+The search range is the number of pixels to the left of the current pixel to search for the best match.

 ### Method